 GeneCards Summary for RSPO1 Gene

 RSPO1 (R-Spondin 1) is a Protein Coding gene.
-Diseases associated with RSPO1 include palmoplantar hyperkeratosis with squamous cell carcinoma of skin and sex reversal and palmoplantar keratoderma - xx sex reversal - predisposition to squamous cell carcinoma.
+Diseases associated with RSPO1 include palmoplantar hyperkeratosis with squamous cell carcinoma of skin and sex reversal and palmoplantar keratoderma-xx sex reversal-predisposition to squamous cell carcinoma syndrome.
 Among its related pathways are Signaling by GPCR and Wnt Signaling Pathways: beta-Catenin-dependent Wnt Signaling and mTOR signaling pathway (KEGG).
-GO annotations related to this gene include receptor binding and heparin binding.
+Gene Ontology (GO) annotations related to this gene include receptor binding and G-protein coupled receptor binding.
 An important paralog of this gene is RSPO3.

 UniProtKB/Swiss-Prot Summary for RSPO1 Gene

 Activator of the canonical Wnt signaling pathway by acting as a ligand for LGR4-6 receptors (PubMed:29769720).
 Upon binding to LGR4-6 (LGR4, LGR5 or LGR6), LGR4-6 associate with phosphorylated LRP6 and frizzled receptors that are activated by extracellular Wnt receptors, triggering the canonical Wnt signaling pathway to increase expression of target genes.
 Also regulates the canonical Wnt/beta-catenin-dependent pathway and non-canonical Wnt signaling by acting as an inhibitor of ZNRF3, an important regulator of the Wnt signaling pathway.
 Acts as a ligand for frizzled FZD8 and LRP6.
 May negatively regulate the TGF-beta pathway.
 Has a essential roles in ovary determination.
 Regulates Wnt signaling by antagonizing DKK1/KREM1-mediated internalization of LRP6 through an interaction with KREM1 (PubMed:17804805).